altsan/os2-wnnim/README.md

     - Korean: 949
     - Simplified Chinese: 1386
     - Traditional Chinese: 950

+   Note that running under these codepages without also using the corresponding language OS version and keyboard driver may prevent you from typing certain characters like tilde (~) and backslash (\).

 2. For the characters to display properly in the application, it will need to use fonts that support the language in question.
 In other words, Japanese